DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1-3, 5, 7, 15-17, and 19 are rejected under 35 U.S.C.
-103 as being unpatentable over Bertolini et al. (US 20190293335 A1, herein after referred to as Bertolini), in view of Yoshikazu (JPH06273014A), and in further view of Hiroshige et al. (CN100338419C, herein after referred to as Hiroshige).
+Claims 1-5, 7, 15, 17-19, and 30 are rejected under 35 U.S.C.
+103 as being unpatentable over Bertolini et al. (US 20190293335 A1, herein after referred to as Bertolini), in view of Ito et al. (JP2005326035A, herein after referred to as Ito), in view of Yoshikazu (JPH06273014A), in view of Hiroshige et al. (CN100338419C, herein after referred to as Hiroshige), and in further view of Kato et al. (JPH06323705A, herein after referred to as Kato).

-Regarding claim 1, Bertolini teaches an ice maker (automatic spherical ice maker 18 Fig. 2), comprising: a cell (mold M1 Fig. 5A) in which a liquid (disclosed “water” in paragraph [0050]) is phase-changed into ice (spherical ice balls IB Fig. 8); a first tray (upper stationary ice mold 30 Fig. 4) configured to define at least a portion (upper wall forming mold M1 Fig. 5A) of a wall (upper and lower walls forming mold M1 Fig. 5A) for providing the cell (Fig. 5A); a second tray (lower rotatable ice mold 40 Fig. 4) configured to define at least another portion of the wall (lower wall forming mold M1 Fig. 5A) for providing the cell (Fig. 5A); a temperature sensor (thermistor T Fig. 4) disposed adjacent to the first tray (Fig. 4); a first tray case (mold support plate 33 Fig. 4) coupled to the first tray (Fig. 4), the temperature sensor being installed in the first tray case (Fig. 4); a driver (drive motor 50 Fig. 4) connected to the second tray (Fig. 3) and providing power to the second tray (Fig. 3 and paragraph [0061]); a second tray case (corresponds to the bottom plate which receives second heating element 72’ Figs. 3 and 4) coupled to the second tray (Figs. 3-4); a first heater (first heating element 72 Fig. 4) and a second heater (second heating element 72' Fig. 4) configured to supply heat to at least one of the first tray or the second tray (paragraph [0052]); an ice making process (disclosed “ice production mode” in paragraph [0061]) at an ice making position (corresponds to the position of lower rotatable ice mold 40 illustrated in Fig. 2) where the second tray is in contact with the first tray in order to form the ice in the cell (paragraph [0061] and Fig. 2), and an ice separation process (disclosed “ice harvesting mode” in paragraph [0061]) in which the second tray is spaced apart from the first tray to separate the ice from the cell (paragraph [0061]), the ice separation process including a step to turn on the second heater (paragraph [0061]).
+Regarding claim 1, Bertolini teaches an ice maker (automatic spherical ice maker 18 Fig. 2), comprising: a cell (mold M1 Fig. 5A) in which a liquid (disclosed “water” in paragraph [0050]) is phase-changed into ice (spherical ice balls IB Fig. 8); a first tray (upper stationary ice mold 30 Fig. 4) configured to define at least a portion (upper wall forming mold M1 Fig. 5A) of a wall (upper and lower walls forming mold M1 Fig. 5A) for providing the cell (Fig. 5A); a second tray (lower rotatable ice mold 40 Fig. 4) configured to define at least another portion of the wall (lower wall forming mold M1 Fig. 5A) for providing the cell (Fig. 5A); a temperature sensor (thermistor T Fig. 4); a driver (drive motor 50 Fig. 4) connected to the second tray (Fig. 3) and providing power to the second tray (Fig. 3 and paragraph [0061]); a first heater (first heating element 72 Fig. 4) and a second heater (second heating element 72' Fig. 4) configured to supply heat to at least one of the first tray or the second tray (paragraph [0052]); an ice making process (disclosed “ice production mode” in paragraph [0061]) at an ice making position (corresponds to the position of lower rotatable ice mold 40 illustrated in Fig. 2) where the second tray is in contact with the first tray in order to form the ice in the cell (paragraph [0061] and Fig. 2), and an ice separation process (disclosed “ice harvesting mode” in paragraph [0061]) in which the second tray is spaced apart from the first tray to separate the ice from the cell (paragraph [0061]), the ice separation process including a step to turn on the second heater (paragraph [0061]).

-Bertolini teaches the invention as described above but fails to explicitly teach “a controller configured to: perform the ice making process, and perform the ice separation process, wherein the controller is configured to: turn on the first heater when the controller determines that a turn-on condition of the first heater is satisfied after a liquid supply is completed, the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed, turn off the first heater when the controller determines that a first turn-off condition of the first heater is satisfied, and start the ice separation process when a temperature sensed by the temperature sensor reaches a reference temperature after the first heater is turned off”.
+The combined teachings teach the invention as described above but fail to explicitly teach “a controller configured to: perform the ice making process and the ice separation process; wherein the controller is configured to: after a liquid supply is completed, turn on the first heater, the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed, turn off the first heater when the controller determines that a first turn-off condition of the first heater is satisfied, and start the ice separation process when a temperature sensed by the temperature sensor reaches a reference temperature after the first heater is turned off”.

-However, Yoshikazu teaches a controller (microcomputer 51 Fig. 5) configured to: perform an ice making process (Fig. 6 where steps S1 to S9 Fig. 6 correspond to the ice making process of Bertolini) and an ice separation process (steps S10 to S17 Fig. 6 correspond to the ice separation process of Bertolini); wherein the controller is configured to: turn on a first heater (paragraph [0014] where lid heater 20 Fig. 3 corresponds to the first heater of Bertolini) when the controller determines that a turn-on condition of the first heater (disclosed “temperature detected by the temperature sensor 37” in paragraph [0013]) is satisfied after a liquid supply (step S1 Fig. 6 and paragraph [0013]) is completed, the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed (paragraphs [0013] and [0014] where it is disclosed that the ice making process of Yoshikazu starts with water being supplied to the tray then pulse motor 23 being energized before lid heater 20 being turned on), turn off the first heater when the controller determines that a first turn-off condition of the first heater (corresponds to the completion of ice making as disclosed in paragraph [0015]) is satisfied, and start the ice separation process when a temperature (corresponds to the temperature detected by temperature sensor 37 in step S7 paragraph [0015]) sensed by a temperature sensor (temperature sensor 37 Fig. 4 corresponds to the temperature sensor of Bertolini) reaches a reference temperature (corresponds to a detected temperature of below -13.5 degrees as disclosed in paragraph [0015]) after the first heater is turned off (paragraph [0015]).
+However, Yoshikazu teaches a controller (microcomputer 51 Fig. 5) configured to: perform an ice making process (Fig. 6 where steps S1 to S9 Fig. 6 correspond to the ice making process of Bertolini) and an ice separation process (steps S10 to S17 Fig. 6 correspond to the ice separation process of Bertolini); wherein the controller is configured to: after a liquid supply (step S1 Fig. 6 and paragraph [0013]) is completed (paragraph [0013]), turn on a first heater (paragraph [0014] where lid heater 20 Fig. 3 corresponds to the first heater of Bertolini), the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed (paragraphs [0013] and [0014] where it is disclosed that the ice making process of Yoshikazu starts with water being supplied to the tray then pulse motor 23 being energized before lid heater 20 being turned on), turn off the first heater when the controller determines that a first turn-off condition of the first heater (corresponds to the completion of ice making as disclosed in paragraph [0015]) is satisfied, and start the ice separation process when a temperature (corresponds to the temperature detected by temperature sensor 37 in step S7 paragraph [0015]) sensed by a temperature sensor (temperature sensor 37 Fig. 4 corresponds to the temperature sensor of Bertolini) reaches a reference temperature (corresponds to a detected temperature of below -13.5 degrees as disclosed in paragraph [0015]) after the first heater is turned off (paragraph [0015]).

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of Bertolini to include “a controller configured to: perform the ice making process, and perform the ice separation process, wherein the controller is configured to: turn on the first heater when the controller determines that a turn-on condition of the first heater is satisfied after a liquid supply is completed, the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed, turn off the first heater when the controller determines that a first turn-off condition of the first heater is satisfied, and start the ice separation process when a temperature sensed by the temperature sensor reaches a reference temperature after the first heater is turned off” in view of the teachings of Yoshikazu to automate both the ice making and ice separation processes.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “a controller configured to: perform the ice making process and the ice separation process; wherein the controller is configured to: after a liquid supply is completed, turn on the first heater, the first heater being not turned on immediately after the ice making process is started and the liquid supply is completed, turn off the first heater when the controller determines that a first turn-off condition of the first heater is satisfied, and start the ice separation process when a temperature sensed by the temperature sensor reaches a reference temperature after the first heater is turned off” in view of the teachings of Yoshikazu to automate both the ice making and ice separation processes.

 The combined teachings teach the invention as described above but fail to explicitly teach “wherein the controller is further configured to: determine that the first turn-off condition of the first heater is satisfied, based on a time in the ice making process”.

-However, Hiroshige teaches a controller (the disclosed “control device” in paragraph [67] corresponds to the controller of Yoshikazu) is further configured to determine that a first turn-off condition of a first heater (corresponds to the first turn-off condition of heater 22 Fig. 7 where heater 22 corresponds to the first heater of Bertolini) is satisfied, based on a time in an ice making process (disclosed “predetermined time” that has passed from the power-on start time of the heater 22 in paragraph [57]) to provide an ice maker that can still determine ice completion even in the event of a temperature sensor failure.
+However, Hiroshige teaches wherein a controller (the disclosed “control device” in paragraph [67] corresponds to the controller of Yoshikazu) is further configured to determine that a first turn-off condition of a first heater (corresponds to the first turn-off condition of heater 22 Fig. 7 where heater 22 corresponds to the first heater of Bertolini) is satisfied, based on a time in an ice making process (disclosed “predetermined time” that has passed from the power-on start time of the heater 22 in paragraph [57]) to provide an ice maker that can still determine ice completion even in the event of a temperature sensor failure.

 Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the controller is further configured to: determine that the first turn-off condition of the first heater is satisfied, based on a time in the ice making process” in view of the teachings of Hiroshige to provide an ice maker that can still determine ice completion even in the event of a temperature sensor failure.